gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

-qualified by the irrevocable licenses granted under Section 5.3), each Contributor hereby acknowledges that the copyright in any RFC in which such Contribution is included, other than an RFC that is an RFC Editor Contribution, shall be owned by the IETF Intellectual Property Management Corportion.
+qualified by the irrevocable licenses granted under Section 5.3), each Contributor hereby acknowledges that the copyright in any RFC in which such Contribution is included, other than an RFC that is an RFC Editor Contribution, shall be owned by the IETF Intellectual Property Management Corporation.
 Such Contributor shall be deemed to assign to the IETF IPMC such Contributor's copyright interest in the collective work constituting such RFC upon the